developerharon/ECommerceDemoAPI/README.md

 ## Description

-A more detailed description of your side project and its purpose.
-Mention how it relates to the knowledge you've been learning about databases from the book.
+The **ECommerceDemoAPI** is a side project I have been working on to solidify my understanding of databases, based on the knowledge I gained from the book [Book Title].
+This project aims to showcase my practical application of database concepts and techniques learned from the book.

 ## Features